slab/quill/_posts/2014-10-09-upgrading-to-rich-text-deltas.md

 title: Upgrading to Rich Text Deltas
 ---

-The new rich text type is now being used in Quill and will be the way documents and changes are represented going forward.
-If you happened to be using and storing the old format (despite the warning on the Delta page), here's a short guide on how to upgrade.
+The new rich text type is now live and being used in Quill v0.18.0.
+It is a big step towards 1.0 and will be the way documents and changes are represented going forward.
+In most cases this update is non-disruptive and an upgrade can be a simple increment of the version number[^1].

+However, if you happened to be storing the old Delta format, here's a short guide on how to migrate.

-The main relevant differences are:
+The main relevant differences between the old and new Deltas are:

-1. Explicit deletes - Thus we need to go through the old Delta, find the implied deletes and insert explicit delete operations into the new Delta
+1. Explicit deletes - We need to go through the old Delta, find the implied deletes and insert explicit delete operations into the new Delta
-2. Support for embeds - If we see the hacky representation of embeds, and use the new Delta's representation
+2. Support for embeds - If we see the hacky representation of embeds, replace with the new representation

 <!-- more -->